-NetIQ delivers new driver content through packages.
+NetIQ delivers new driver content through packages instead of through driver configuration files.
 You manage, maintain, and create packages in Designer.
 Although iManager is package-aware, Designer does not maintain any changes to driver content that you make in iManager.
 For more information about managing packages, see "Understanding Packages" in the NetIQ Designer for Identity Manager Administration Guide.